GinYoshida/Udacity_CarND_P3_Behavior_Learning/README.md

 1. It's been noted the simulator might perform differently based on the hardware.
 So if your model drives succesfully on your machine it might not on another machine (your reviewer).
 Saving a video is a solid backup in case this happens.
 2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model sees after the image is processed (may be helpful for debugging).

+### `writeup_repot.md`

+ Summary report for this project.
+ Detail of model.py and description of model are shown.

 ### `model.py`